paypal/paypalcheckout-samples-ios/README.md

 # PayPalCheckout Sample Apps

-This a sample repository showcasing how to integrate the Native Checkout experience into your `iOS` application.
+This is a sample repository showcasing how to integrate the Native Checkout experience into your `iOS` application.

 ## Prerequisites